oliversavio/oliversavio.github.io/_posts/2021-01-24-learning-gradient-descent-with-code.md

 ### Updating the parameters
 Once we know in which direct to move along the curve, we need to decide how big a step we need to take.
-Taking too big or too small a step will case problems, to know more please refer to Andrew Ng's videos above which gives an in-depth explanation.
+Taking too big or too small a step will cause problems- to know more please refer to Andrew Ng's videos above which gives an in-depth explanation.

 The amount we step is controlled by the learning rate (LR).